 Suppose you suffer from allergies and want to keep your bed clean without spending too much time on it, then using an allergy protection product when laundering clothing is a good solution.
 There are several types of detergents made specifically for people who suffer from allergic reactions, and there will likely be one available in most stores.
 If not, ask the store manager where you can find it.

 Now that we’ve covered all of the basics on how to clean sheets, go out and wash yours so you too will be able to rest easy knowing your bed is free from dust mites!

 It’s difficult to determine the perfect time frame for how often you should wash your sheets.
 The rule of thumb is every 7-14 days, but the best answer may be more like 4-6 weeks or even 6 months if you have a sensitive skin type and are washing in cold water with no detergent.

-For your health and sleep quality, but how often should you wash your sheets?
-That depends on the type of fabric they are made from.
 The most common types are cotton, microfiber or polyester blends, silk, wool blend materials.
 When in doubt about what will work best for your bedding situation, consult with a professional dry cleaner to get the right answer every time.